omeersari/A9DC65DFF011378A5E44904407F3A79B/README.md

 - To run the project locally, .env file is required.
 - To style code, prettier is used.
 - Deployment is made with Vercel.
+- 2 simple tests are applied.
+One of them checks for header title and other checks props of Pagination.

 # Pages